What do panellists and observers do?

 How to become a panellist?

-In the lead up to panels we email all potential panellists with an availability poll, which potential panellists must complete by the deadline specified.
-At this time, you must also update your Declaration of Interest should there be any changes (for example if you have moved institution).
-You must also ensure that you have completed the panellist training within the last two years.
+In the lead-up to panels, we email all potential panellists with an availability poll, which must be completed by the specified deadline.
+At that time, any previous panellists should also let us know if there have been any changes (for example, if you have moved institutions) and ensure that you have completed the panellist training within the last two years.

-Please note that panel places are limited in each round, and conflicts of interest must be accounted for on all panels, therefore we cannot guarantee panel allocation to all registered panellists.
+We will also notify potential panellists who were not allocated to a panel this round.
+Please note that panel places are limited in each round, and conflicts of interest must be managed for all panels; therefore, we cannot guarantee allocation for all registered panellists.